MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-azure-keyvault-tomcat-integration.md

 This article describes how to integrate Azure Key Vault into Apache Tomcat to deliver TLS/SSL certificates.

-## Be sure the JVM is able to access the TLS/SSL certificates
+## Be sure the JVM can access the TLS/SSL certificates

 Be sure you've followed all the steps outlined in [Use Azure Key Vault to deliver TLS/SSL certificates to the JVM](java-azure-keyvault-ssl-integration-jvm.md).